About This Recipe

 - 1 cup refried beans black or pinto

-- 200 g 7 oz Mexican chorizo (or soyrizo for a vegetarian version)
+- 200 g 7 oz Mexican chorizo (or soyrizo for a plant based version)

-- 1 cup shredded Oaxaca mozzarella, or Monterey Jack cheese
+- 1 cup shredded cheese Oaxaca, mozzarella, or Monterey Jack

-- Toppings optional: pico de gallo, avocado slices, salsa
+- Toppings: pico de gallo avocado slices, salsa (optional)

 Instructions